cscart/docs/en/user_guide/manage_products/filters/index.rst

 .. important::

-    If product filters do not appear on the storefront, please create a special block for them in **Design → Layouts**.
+    If product filters do not appear on the storefront, create a special block for them in **Design → Layouts**.

 .. image:: img/product_filters.png
     :align: center